a6502/jobcenter/doc/jcl.md

 ### Data Types

-The recognized data types are based on the basic types of JSON, with a extension to specify required fields of JSON objects.
+The recognized data types are either the the basic types of JSON or specified using a JSON schema.

 The basic types are number, string, boolean and null.
-The composite types are array and json (for a free-form JSON object).
+The composite types are array and oject (for a free-form JSON object).

-Any other types names refer to JSON object of which a number of top-level fields are required to be present.
-Currently no further checking of the values of those fields is done.
+Any other types names refer to a type specified by a JSON Schema in the 'json_schemas' table.
+Currently the only way to add/alter/delete types is by direct (psql) manipulation of that table.

 ### Input Map